-The deadline to complete the necessary materials to earn academic credit for fall internships is rapidly approaching.
-Students are encouraged to complete filling out required forms by August 10 and attend a mandatory orientation, Thursday, August 10 in SO 3030 from 10:45am-12:15pm.
+The deadline to complete the necessary materials to earn academic credit for spring internships has been established.
+Students must complete filling out required forms by Thursday, January 4 and attend a mandatory orientation, TBA.

 In order to be eligible to earn academic credit for internships, students must be a declared SOCM major, have completed at least 60 hours toward graduation by the end of fall semester and have at least a 2.5 GPA.